DavidOrigami/BoxPleatWiggler/README.md

 BoxPleatWiggler

-This is inspired by [ThePlantPsychologist's](https://web.mit.edu/wongb/www/origami/index.html) [Wiggler](https://web.mit.edu/wongb/www/origami/resources/wiggle.html)
+This is inspired by [Brandon Wong's](https://web.mit.edu/wongb/www/origami/index.html) [Wiggler](https://web.mit.edu/wongb/www/origami/resources/wiggle.html)

 Things like Oripa itself and excessive moving and copypasting in Orihime/Oriedita make vertices inaccurate.
 This little program fixes the ones that lie on any grid.
 It can't fix vertices that use 22.5 angle references.